November 26, 2024 - 3 min read

 Easier Handles: A mastodon handle like @ceo@consultatron.com isn't just easier and tidier than @ceo@m.consultatron.com to remember.
 It can also match your email address.

-By setting up a redirect on your webhosting and changing a configuration variable on your mastodon instance your users handles can be a shorter or different domain.
+By setting up a redirect on your existing website's hosting and changing a configuration variable on your Mastodon instance your user's handles can be different to where Mastodon is hosted.

 Before You Start